EdDataScienceEES/tutorial-emmmahouse/index.md

     opacity = 1)                                                         # Sets the opacity of the legend to 100

 ```
-Congrats - you have officially made an interactive graph, which tells us Russia had the largest puffin population in 1970 according to this dataset.
+Congrats - you have officially made a creative interactive graph, which tells us Russia had the largest puffin population in 1970 according to this dataset.

 <iframe src ="figures/improved_map.html" width = "800" height = "600"></iframe>